atanaspam/homekube-terraform/docs/pfsense.md

 ## TL/DR

 1. Set your domain name to a domain you own or any `.localdomain`
-2. If you specified a `10.1.4.0` for the `target_subnet` variable, for a 3 controller and 3 worker node cluster create the folloing static mappings:
+2. If you specified a `10.1.4.0` for the `target_subnet` terraform variable, and assuming a 3 Control-plane and 3 worker node cluster create the folloing static mappings:

  Node Type   | MAC Address         | IP           |
 | ---------- | ------------------- | ------------ |